Fortinet FortiGate Policy-Based BOVPN Integration Guide

 - Select System Status > VPN Statistics.

-- Verify that the VPN tunnel is active.
+The IPsec page opens. - Verify that the two VPN tunnels you configured are active.